coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

-Gautama's definition of life as *dukkha* is often translated as *suffering* but is better translated as *dissatisfying*, and the confusing, transitory qualities of meaningful experience contributes no small part of the *dukkha* of life.
+Gautama's definition of life as *dukkha* is often translated as *suffering* but is better translated as *dissatisfying*, and the confusing, transitory qualities of meaningful experience contribute no small part of the *dukkha* of life.

 Experiencing many small meanings, in a highly context-dependent way, becomes a skill, an appreciation and cultivation of many forms of excellence.